RohanAlexander/blogdown_website/content/home/professional.md

 +++

 ## Grosvenor Management Consulting

 **Consultant**,   April 2017 -- *Current*

-I am employed at Grosvenor to complete a specific project for the European Commission relating to public procurement in Australia, New Zealand and Thailand.
-This has involved: identifying data sources; preparing for data acquisition; supporting the IT team in data acquisition; assisting with data validation; and helping with survey design and follow-up.
+I consult at Grosvenor on a casual basis to complete a specific project for the European Commission relating to public procurement.
+This has involved: identifying data sources; preparing for and supporting data acquisition; conducting data quality confirmation; helping with survey design and validation; and some managerial responsibilities.

 ## Petit Poll